 11 of 11

 Decade after decade, jewelry artisans and designers replicate this style featuring multiple strands of pearls or beads twisted together.
-Can be made of fine jewelry elements, such as genuine pearls, or costume jewelry components like glass beads.
+The torsade can be made of fine jewelry elements, such as genuine pearls, or costume jewelry components like glass beads.

 The term "torsade" means "twist" or "cable" in French.
-While an old style - examples have been found in ancient Egypt - today the term is often associated with the thick, short, multi-strand necklaces popular in the 1980s like the example shown here made by Ciner of glass beads.
+It is an old style and examples have been found in ancient Egypt.
+However, today the term is often associated with the thick, short, multi-strand necklaces popular in the 1980s such as those made by Ciner of glass beads.

-A torsade can also reference a bracelet style also comprised of multiple strands beads, pearls, or chains twisted together and fastened around the wrist.
+A torsade can also reference a bracelet style.
+This is also comprised of multiple strands of beads, pearls, or chains twisted together and fastened around the wrist.